Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 after we do it with simple untextured quads then we can do a version with texture then we can start thinking about other types of movement visualizations

+should render all movement visualizers before rendering entities themselves